ho-thanh-und/tp/docs/UserGuide.md

 ### Editing an interview schedule : `editS`

-Edits an existing schedule in the interview schedule board.
+Edits an existing interview schedule in the interview schedule board.

 Format: `editS INDEX [s/INTERVIEW_DATE_AND_DURATION] [m/MODE]`